Oak Street Net Lease Trust

 Repurchase Offer Calendar

-Download the tender authorization form from the link in the above table.
+Download the Repurchase Form from the link here.

 - Complete sections 1-4, including signing and dating the form.
 Please ensure you work directly with your financial professional to ensure the correct forms and steps are followed for processing.